Stand out from the crowd: here's how to write a good personal statement that will get you noticed

 What is a personal statement?

-Personal statements are especially important if you’re trying to get on a very competitive course, where you need to do anything you can to stand out.
+Personal statements are especially important if you’re trying to get on a very competitive course, where you need to do anything you can to stand out to admissions tutors - the goal is to convince them to

 The first thing you need to do is make a plan.
 Honestly – do this bit.
 Writing a personal statement off the top of your head is horribly difficult, and if you don’t have a plan it’s probably going to come out rubbish.
 Start with some notes, answering the following questions: